 Physiotherapy aims to identify and address areas of pain or dysfunction, whilst reducing the risk of injury, promoting healing and improving quality of life.
-Physiotherapy can be used to treat a variety of specific musculoskeletal conditions, congenital or neurological issues, or as maintenance to ensure your animal remains comfortable and competition-ready.
+Working alongside your vet, physiotherapy can be used to treat a variety of specific musculoskeletal conditions, congenital or neurological issues, or as maintenance to ensure your animal remains comfortable and competition-ready.
 From the companion pet and happy-hacker, to the competition horse or dog, physiotherapy has its place in all animal’s ongoing care.

 Treatments are tailored to each animal’s needs, following a full physical and mobility assessment.
 Follow up advice is given, as well as a specific exercise programme to address each animal’s needs.
 Helena works closely with vets, trainers, saddlers, farriers and behaviourists to provide a holistic treatment approach.